How to spice up your relationship - 27 tips from the experts and trust us, #18 is a game changer

 13. Try a couples' vibrator

 Dr Juliana assures us that this is about having fun together.
 "I always ask a couple to approach this with curiosity, look at sites together, read reviews together.
 And if this isn’t for them, that's okay.
 Chalk it up to ‘now we know’.
-But, it’s not a failing.
+But, it’s not a failure.
 Look at it like you’re a pioneer of curiosity, you're information gathering."

 14. Comparison is the thief of orgasms